 The German realist novel is considerably different from its English counterpart in that its construction of the fictional world is more important.
 There is a greater psychological emphasis and preoccupation with innerlichkeit, a German word for the inner psychological life.
 The intensity of unconscious feelings have profound religious implications.
 German realism depicts an idealised, utopic representation of urban life, and this reality is often manifested in the way changing fortunes and experiences are represented.
 A wonderful example is Fontane’s “Irrungen Wirrungen” (translated as On Tangled Paths or Delusions Confusions).
 Published in 1888, the novel tells the story of a doomed romance between a beautiful orphaned seamstress, Lene, and a handsome young baron, Botho von Rienecker.
 The baron is unable to support himself and, in spite of his love for Lene, must heed the call of duty and marry his rich cousin.
 Interestingly, while finances are never mentioned, class is the underlying motif that fuels and eventually breaks their bond, each party accepting of their fate.

-While losing the baron to the mores of aristocracy, Lene has the tools to recover from this and support herself in a way that the baron could never aspire to, and this perhaps is a direct consequence of the urban world that is represented in the German realist novel.
+While losing the baron to the mores of aristocracy, Lene has the tools to recover from this and support herself in a way that the baron could never aspire to, and this is a consequence of the urban world that is represented in the German realist novel.
 For Fontane (right), realism could arise because the reader processed what was clearly a fictional text into the illusion of a common reality.
 While Eliot’s narratives (and indeed other English realist writers such as Hardy) are set in quaint rural communities, and the struggles are of a more existential nature, German realism explores life in the actual environment that it designs to represent: the city.

 G.K.
 Chesterton famously said that realism is romanticism that has lost its reason for existing.
 The lead characters in these two novels, while distinctly dissimilar in approach, have one thing in common: the eventual redemption and/or independence they find as a result of their painful experiences.
 But are their experiences a reflection of a reality that already exists in the ‘actual world’ or are they given life by the author-creator?
 If that is the case, they can never truly be measured or discerned to be wholly realistic, but merely artistic utterances.
 Perhaps this is why literary realism is so special; it illuminates the human condition with a precious lodestar of compassion.
 It gives rise to a kind of meta-realism, where the narrative balances a reality that is at once authentic and instructional, accurate and moral.
 And, most importantly, eternally forgiving.